smorad/um_cisc_7026/lecture_7_convolution.typ

   - Control theory #pause
   - Electrical engineering #pause

-  Almost all deep learning occurs on digital hardware (discrete time/space)
+  Almost all deep learning occurs on digital hardware (discrete time/space) #pause
   - Images #pause
-  - Quantized audio #pause
+  - Recorded audio #pause
-  - Anything stored as bits instead of a function #pause
+  - Anything stored as bits #pause

   But it is good to know both!
 Continuous variables for theory.
 Discrete variables for software ]